Attorney at Debt Advisors Law Offices

 The Bankruptcy Code outlines specific types of debt that Chapter 7 bankruptcy cannot erase.
 These debts either survive automatically or require court approval to determine whether discharge is appropriate.

-State tax debts that don’t meet federal discharge timing requirements will remain.
-This includes income taxes from recent years or taxes assessed too recently to be included in the filing.
+Finally, Wisconsin tax debt may survive bankruptcy if it doesn’t meet federal discharge timing rules.
+This generally includes state income taxes from recent years or taxes that were assessed too recently to qualify for discharge.

 An adversary proceeding is a lawsuit filed within your bankruptcy to decide whether you may discharge a particular debt.
 Creditors may use this process to challenge discharge if they believe you acted fraudulently.